Marlon Brando: Cultural influence

 Marlon Brando is a cultural icon with enduring popularity.
 His rise to national attention in the 1950s had a profound effect on American culture.
 According to film critic Pauline Kael, "Brando represented a reaction against the post-war mania for security.
 As a protagonist, the Brando of the early fifties had no code, only his instincts.
 He was a development from the gangster leader and the outlaw.
 He was antisocial because he knew society was crap; he was a hero to youth because he was strong enough not to take the crap ...
-Brando represented a contemporary version of the free American ...
-Brando is still the most exciting American actor on the screen."
+Brando represented a contemporary version of the free American."

-Sociologist Dr. Suzanne McDonald-Walker states: "Marlon Brando, sporting leather jacket, jeans, and moody glare, became a cultural icon summing up 'the road' in all its maverick glory."
+Sociologist Suzanne McDonald-Walker states: "Marlon Brando, sporting leather jacket, jeans, and moody glare, became a cultural icon summing up 'the road' in all its maverick glory."
 His portrayal of the gang leader Johnny Strabler in The Wild One has become an enduring image, used both as a symbol of rebelliousness and a fashion accessory that includes a Perfecto style motorcycle jacket, a tilted cap, jeans and sunglasses.
 Johnny's haircut inspired a craze for sideburns, followed by James Dean and Elvis Presley, among others.
 Dean copied Brando's acting style extensively and Presley used Brando's image as a model for his role in Jailhouse Rock.
+Brando fans at the time held extraordinary resentment towards other actors, including Dean, if anyone came close to copying Brando's style as if another actor was trying to "take away some power from their god."
+These even extended to jeers and movie theater walkout by his devout following.

 The "I coulda been a contender" scene from On the Waterfront, according to the author of Brooklyn Boomer, Martin H. Levinson, is "one of the most famous scenes in motion picture history, and the line itself has become part of America's cultural lexicon."
 An example of the endurance of Brando's popular "Wild One" image was the 2009 release of replicas of the leather jacket worn by Brando's Johnny Strabler character.
 The jackets were marketed by Triumph, the manufacturer of the Triumph Thunderbird motorcycles featured in The Wild One, and were officially licensed by Brando's estate.